knowler/restart-animations-element/README.md

 # Restart Animations Element

 A custom element for restarting animations on the page or for another element.
 This only works for animations that persist.
+[See a demo on CodePen](https://codepen.io/knowler/pen/QWYZYEv).

 ## Usage